ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 The Rationale

-As part of a school counseling program, school counselors provide resources and opportunities that help students explore their strengths and interests as well as career fields that align with these attributes.
-These efforts help students plan for and choose postsecondary pathways and create opportunities for students to develop college and career-readiness skills that help them successfully navigate postsecondary education and the world of work.
-School counselors recognize that each student, regardless of background, possesses unique interests, abilities, and goals, which will lead to future opportunities.
+School counselors recognize that each student, regardless of background, possesses unique interests, abilities and goals, which will lead to future opportunities.
 By including culturally responsive practices within career development strategies, school counselors help historically marginalized populations create pathways for their future (Chan, 2019).
-Collaborating with students, families, educational staff and the community, school counselors work to ensure all students select a postsecondary path to productive citizenry (e.g., military, career technical certificate, or two-/four-year degree program) appropriate for the student.
+Collaborating with students, families, educational staff and the community, school counselors work to ensure all students select a postsecondary path to productive citizenry (e.g., military, career technical certificate or two-/four-year degree program) appropriate for the student.

 School counselors recognize career education begins in kindergarten and is exemplified by students who are knowledgeable about options and are prepared to enroll and succeed in postsecondary experiences without the need for remediation.
-School counselors also recognize all students possess the skills and knowledge needed to qualify for and succeed in their chosen field (Mau & Li, 2018).
+Best practice indicates that career technical education (CTE) activities should begin at least by middle school to assist with postsecondary planning and academic motivation (Bottoms, 2022).
+Engagement in hands-on activities increases student motivation in school as students make tangible connections in their classroom learning to the “real world” (Bottoms, 2022).

 The School Counselor's Role